 The script's strict whole-word-only approach can be relaxed in some ways.
 A few examples will make clear how this works – it's not particularly complicated.

-But there are some other possibilities: the script can use all the wildcards that can be used in InDesign's Find/Change dialog.
+But there are some other possibilities: the script can use all the wildcards that can be used in InDesign's Find/Change dialog (the GREP tab).
 So instead of an item like claim, you could write entries in several other ways.
 Some examples: